 Shelters are open 24/7, with a curfew of 11 pm.
-Every shelter has onsite case managers that help connect new arrivals to the services they need, including healthcare, mental health, family reunification, and other supports.
-ESL classes are held at each shelter.
-They can also visit the MARC for a legal orientation and access to CityKey identification.
+Every shelter has onsite case managers that help connect new arrivals to the services they need, including: healthcare, mental health, family reunification, and other supports.

 Individuals at these shelters are focused on rebuilding their lives and creating stability for themselves and their families back home.
-Many are building new support networks, often with help from case managers, connecting with local faith-based institutions to find community, and seeking employment.
+Many are building new support networks, often with help from case managers, and connect with local faith-based institutions to find community.